-(1) As a higher education provider authorised to self-accredit, the University of Newcastle (University) is responsible under the Tertiary Education Quality and Standards Agency Act 2011 (Cth) for ensuring that programs comply with the Provider Course Accreditation Standards.
-This Schedule provides the detailed principles and criteria that underpin the self-accreditation process for each Masters Degree (Coursework) award that may be delivered and conferred by the University.
+(1) As a higher education provider authorised to self-accredit, the University of Newcastle is responsible under the Tertiary Education Quality and Standards Agency Act 2011 (Cth) for ensuring that programs comply with the Provider Course Accreditation Standards.
+This Schedule provides the detailed principles and criteria that underpin the self-accreditation process for each Masters Degree (Coursework) award that may be delivered and conferred by the University of Newcastle.

 (2) This Schedule supports the implementation of the Awards and Graduation Policy and Governance Rule.
-The Governance Rule describes each type of qualification offered by the University and provides a description of Academic Senate's role in approving and monitoring programs.
+The Governance Rule describes each type of qualification offered by the University and provide descriptions of authorisations for program management.